Biden will meet China’s Xi Jinping at Pacific summit in San Francisco

 The announcement came a few days after Biden met with Chinese Foreign Minister Wang Yi at the White House.

-The meeting with Xi comes as the rival global powers seek to stabilize an increasingly tense relationship at a time of conflict in Ukraine and Israel and increasng tensions over Taiwan.
+The meeting with Xi comes as the rival global powers seek to stabilize an increasingly tense relationship at a time of conflict in Ukraine and Israel and increasing tensions over Taiwan.

 There is no date for the meeting yet.
 Xi will travel to San Francisco for the annual APEC summit, which runs from Nov.
 11 to Nov.
 17.